 4. What Gear a Travel Photographer Needs?

 Mind that travel photography involves minimum gadgets and accessories.
-You should necessarily take a compact camera, several memory cards, a portable tripod or even a Gorillapod which is very flexible and convenient, a handy storage unit, a flesh unit, necessary lenses, and a good camera bag to fit all these things.
+You should necessarily take a compact camera, several memory cards, a portable camera tripod, a handy storage unit, a flash unit, necessary lenses, and a good camera bag to fit all these things.
 The bag should be convenient and evenly distribute the weight over your shoulders.
 Remember to buy the one protecting against rain, dust, and heat.

 5. Research Places You Want to See

 Do some research before you begin the trip.
 Search the web on your destination point, read the guidebooks, Instagram posts about this place, communicate with your friends who have already visited this area, get in touch with shooters who have pictures thereof ‒ it will help you get some inspiration and think of your own photo ideas.
 Focus on what will perfectly express the essence of the place.

 Use Instagram and Google Image Search.
 These tools are perfect for traveling photography research since you may easily highlight the places worth visiting.
 Local postcards are also a great source of inspiration.
 Moreover, they will help determine potential photo locations, identify their names, and do corresponding research.
 If you prepare beforehand, you will know what the weather is, how to get to the photo venue, what time of the day is the best in terms of lighting, what the opening hours are, how many people usually visit this or that place.

 I don’t mean that you should have a strict plan and follow it without violations.
 The thing is that it’s better not to waste time wandering around but devote it to amazing travel photography.